Dealerdirect/guides/definitions/done/README.md

 ![Definition of Done](../../images/definitions/definition-of-done.jpg)

 1. Have an issue in JIRA (and thus, an issue ID)

 2. Have an estimate that is documented in the JIRA issue

 3. Have feedback (regarding the issue specifications and estimate) given to the Product Owner the ticket relates to

 4. Have a post-it on the scrum board which contains the estimate and the ticket ID

-5. Have one dot "•" on the post-it for each day it is in the "Doing" lane and a cross "×" for each time a post-it is moved back to the "Todo" lane and a red dot for each day "stalled"
+5. Have one dot "•" on the post-it for each day it is in the "Doing" lane and a cross "X" for each time a post-it is moved back to the "Todo" lane and a red dot for each day "stalled"

 6. Have any and all relevant information that is required for the issue to be transferable between developers in JIRA, updates as frequent as possible

 7. Have any work done for the issue pushed to a remote repository at least once a day

-8. Have a pull-request opened on Bitbucket when work is finalised (or earlier if formal feedback is required)
+8. Have a pull-request opened on Bitbucket when work is finalized (or earlier if formal feedback is required)

 9. Have the pull-request be approved by (at least) 2 developers

 10. Have the functionality related to an issue be tested/checked/validated

 11. Have been merged to the master branch after the changes have been tested and approved

 12. Have the hours spent on the ticket added in JIRA to the related issue

 ![As decided by the Development Team](../../images/definitions/as-decided-by-the-development-team.jpg)